milanglacier/yarepl.nvim/README.md

 REPL `3`.
 However, you do not need to specify `Control+u` in your keymap as the function will do this for you.

+### REPLSourceVisual

+Similar to `REPLSendVisual`, the key distinction is that `REPLSourceVisual` first writes the visual selection's code content to a temporary file before instructing the REPL to source that file, rather than sending the content directly.

+The primary advantage of `REPLSourceVisual` lies in handling large code content.
+Instead of sending huge code chunks directly to the REPL, it prevents cluttering your interaction history, maintaining a cleaner session.
+Additionally, on Windows, sourcing from a file mitigates potential issues with stdin processing when the REPL must read substantial input, as the file-based approach significantly reduces the data read from the stdin.

+However, one notable drawback involves the security implications of temporary file creation.
+Since the REPL executes code from this file, any vulnerability in temporary file handling—such as exposure to malicious attack—could pose security risks.
+Thus, while beneficial in certain scenarios, this method requires careful consideration of its potential drawbacks.

+Note that the REPL configuration requires a corresponding `source_func` implementation.
+For more information, refer to the section [Customizing the Source Func](#customizing-the-source_func).
+Built-in source implementations are available for Python, R, and Bash.

 ### REPLSendLine

 Sends current line to REPL `i` or the REPL that current buffer is attached to.